Bus-Army-Dude/bus-army-dude/SECURITY.md

    - Use secure and up-to-date operating systems
    - Report any suspicious activity
    - Do not attempt to circumvent security measures
+   - **Enable JavaScript**, **Location**, and **Cookies** for features to work properly on the website.
+   - For users accessing the website on TikTok, please follow these steps to access the weather feature:
+     1. Tap the three dots in the right-hand corner of the TikTok app.
+     2. Select "Open in Browser" to enable location access for the weather feature, as the TikTok browser prevents location detection.

 2. **For Contributors:**
    - Follow secure coding practices